inozavou/Job-listings/README.md

 # Features

--Job Listings Display – Shows companies with their details and tags.
+- Job Listings Display – Shows companies with their details and tags.
--Tag-Based Filtering – Click on role, level, language, or tool tags to filter job postings.
+- Tag-Based Filtering – Click on role, level, language, or tool tags to filter job postings.
--Dynamic Search Bar – Displays selected filters with the ability to remove individual tags or clear all.
+- Dynamic Search Bar – Displays selected filters with the ability to remove individual tags or clear all.
--Responsive UI – Built with CSS for clean and accessible design.
+- Responsive UI – Built with CSS for clean and accessible design.

 # How It Works